-I’ve just been interviewed by LBC Radio in London http://www.lbc.co.uk/ about talking to kids about sex.
+I was interviewed a while back by LBC Radio in London about talking to kids about sex

 The inevitable “birds and the bees” talk is one that lots of parents I coach often put off for as long as possible.
 But learning about sexuality is a normal part of child development, and answering your child’s questions in an honest, relaxed, age-appropriate way is the best strategy.

 I think it all hinges around your attitude to discussing this subject.
 If you are matter of fact when they are little about their private parts and what they are for, and are relaxed and open about discussing sexuality, being gay and your values around love, sex and marriage then your kids will feel able to talk to you about all sorts of things and you will be able to talk, teach, guide and explain all in the loving environment of your home.